chrislattman/blogging-project/docs/aws/README.md

     - Related services include Amazon Elastic Container Registry (ECR) which is similar to Docker Hub and Amazon Elastic Kubernetes Service (EKS) which is an AWS-managed Kubernetes service
 - [Amazon Simple Storage Service (S3)](#using-s3): storage "buckets" used to persist data
     - They do not have to be associated with an EC2 instance (serverless)
-    - Alernative services include high-performance Amazon Elastic Block Storage (EBS) for individual EC2 instances and dynamically-sizing Amazon Elastic File System (EFS) for multiple EC2 instances
+    - Alternative services include high-performance Amazon Elastic Block Storage (EBS) for individual EC2 instances and dynamically-sizing Amazon Elastic File System (EFS) for multiple EC2 instances
 - Amazon Relational Database Service (RDS): AWS-managed distributed SQL database service
     - Amazon Aurora is the official RDBMS for AWS
 - AWS Lambda: serverless computing service